bennylp/saxpy-benchmark/README.md

 ### Running on CPU

-I was expecting that OpenCL on CPU will automagically partition our code to run in parallel.
+You can tell it to run on GPU or CPU by giving it `cpu` or `gpu` argument.
+Let's give it `cpu`.

+I was expecting that on CPU OpenCL will automagically partition our code to run in parallel in the most efficient way.
 Here is the result.

 ```
 C:\..> saxpy_ocl1 cpu